 Changes in physical infrastructure: Roads

 There is a limited extension of urban roads foreseen in all scenarios for urban access & safety.
 From Fedderke and Bogetic (2009) we use the estimate that the TFP elasticity of (the natural logarithm of) the total length of the national road network is 2.8 for manufacturing and industrial sectors, which were the focus of their study.
 We assume for simplicity half of the same impact for all other (primary and tertiary) sectors, though outside urban areas the impact might be as high for primary sectors as for manufacturing sectors.

+To Be Continued – e.g. to explain details of Rural approach

 Changes in physical infrastructure: BRT & Rail

-…

-Source for number of daily peak hour trips: Gauteng Province Household Travel Survey Report 2019/2020 (Gauteng Province, 2020).
+… STILL TO BE EXPLAINED BASED ON EXCEL CALCULATIONS

 Discussion of alternative estimates